andychuangkl/MSMVSampEn/README.md

 ```r
 devtools::install_github('areshenk/MSMVSampEn')
 ```
-Entropy is them computed using the `MSMVSampEn()` function.
+Entropy is then computed using the `MSMVSampEn()` function.
 For example, to compute the entropy of a 3-variate time series containing white noise, we create a `3xN` matrix
 ```r